-Information to help you prepare for giving spoken or submit written evidence to our Committees.
+Information to help you give evidence to our Committees.

 Guidance on giving evidence to London Assembly Committees